milutter/deep_lagrangian_networks/README.md

 **Example:** \
 In this example, we apply Deep Lagrangian Networks to a simulated two degree of freedom robot.
 For training the robots executes different trajectories resembling characters and records the trajectory as well as motor torques.
-The recorded trajectory data is then used to train Deep Lagrangian Netorks using Adam.
+The recorded trajectory data is then used to train Deep Lagrangian Networks using Adam.
 Thereby, DeLaN learns the force decomposition into inertial, Coriolis & centrifugal and gravitatonal forces unsupervised from the super-imposed torques.
 The force decomposition for testing characters not part of the training set is shown in Figure 2.
 DeLaN learns the true underlying decomposition and achieves low mean squared error on the test data (Table 1).
-DeLaN is computationally efficient and achieves one-step prediciton with an average frequency of 1500Hz.
+DeLaN is computationally efficient and achieves one-step prediction with an average frequency of 1500Hz.
 Therefore, DeLaN can be used in real-time control applications.
 ```
                 Torque MSE = 4.327e-04
               Inertial MSE = 7.338e-04